 Aside from the built-in Screenshot tool, one of my favorite screengrab tools for Macs is Skitch.
 It is free and I love how easy you can make up screenshots.
 This tool offers the ability to screenshot and do a timed screenshot.
-You can also custom trailer the look of the screenshot for example, pixelate portions of the shot.
+You can also custom tailor the look of the screenshot.
+For example, pixelate portions of the shot.
 You can also download skitch as an app on your iPhone too.

 How to take a screenshot on Windows 10

 In the upper-right side of your keyboard, hit the “print screen” button.
 An image of your entire screen is now in your clipboard.
 If you click control+V (paste), you can paste the image into MS Word or any image program.